ll7/paf22/doc/03_research/08_use_cases.md

 1. Check for traffic lights
 2. If traffic lights are off, look for street signs
 3. If there are no street signs, the first to enter the intersection has priority
-4. If traffic rules permit to turn right, check if there is crossing traffic or pedestrians
+4. If traffic rules permit to turn right, check if there is crossing traffic
 5. Perform the turn

 ### Pre-condition(Event)